dportik/SuperCRUNCH/README.md

 ## Installation

-**SuperCRUNCH** SuperCRUNCH consists of a set of modules written in Python (2.7) that function as stand-alone command-line scripts.
+**SuperCRUNCH** consists of a set of modules written in Python (2.7) that function as stand-alone command-line scripts.
 These modules are available in the [supercrunch-scripts](https://github.com/dportik/SuperCRUNCH/tree/master/supercrunch-scripts) folder.
-They can be downloaded and executed independently without the need to install **SuperCRUNCH** as a Python package or library, making them easy to use and edit.
+They can be downloaded and executed independently without the need to install SuperCRUNCH as a Python package or library, making them easy to use and edit.
 The scripts function independently, and do not require being contained or used in the same directory.
-There are several external dependencies that should be installed prior to use of **SuperCRUNCH**, including:
+There are several external dependencies that should be installed prior to use of SuperCRUNCH, including:

 + [Biopython](https://biopython.org/)
 + [NCBI-BLAST+](https://blast.ncbi.nlm.nih.gov/Blast.cgi?CMD=Web&PAGE_TYPE=BlastDocs&DOC_TYPE=Download)